Tarela/ncHMR_detector/README.md

     3. You can check the `summary/` folder for all the other related results including the full cofactor list (see the following files)

-2. `summary/NAME_NCsummary.txt` is the full list of cofactors which are predicted to be significantly related to the al function of the given HMR.
+2. `summary/NAME_NCsummary.txt` is the full list of cofactors which are predicted to be significantly related to the non-classical function of the given HMR.
 You can open it in excel and sort/filter using excel functions.
 Information include:
     - TFname: name of the cofactors, same as the name of peak files in the `--peakfolder`
     - HMname: name of the histone modification, useful when multiple histone modification bigWig files are provided.
     - Pval: Empirical P-value from the permutation results